Faylixe/wage/Part I - Introduction/02 - Memory.md

 }
 ```

-TODO : Update verifyAddress spec.

-Nothing magic here, the only noticeable point is the **protected** method **verifyAddress(int)**
+Nothing magic here, except the **protected** method **verifyAddress(int)** which is a sugar
-which ensures that a given address is covered by this bank.
-This will avoid code duplication
+method that throws an **IllegalAccessException** when a given address is not covered.
+This
-over addressing control since we will perform such operation all the time we write an access
+will avoid code duplication over addressing control since we will perform such operation
-method.
+all the time we write an access method.

 ### Concrete implementation